eead-csic-compbio/EEADannot/README.md

 * Add individual sites, if any, to [sites.tab](./sites.tab).

 * Add new papers to [references.tab](./references.tab)
-  - Make sure first field matched a PWM name.
+  - Make sure 1st field matches a motif name in PWM.tab.
   - Second field is one or more TF name/primary key separated by commas [,].
   - Third field is PubMed id.